isabella232/journey-optimizer-learn.en/help/set-up-data/create-schema.md

 ---
 title: Create a schema
-description: Learn how to create a schema, add field groups, create and configure custom field groups.
+description: Learn how to create a schema, add field groups, create, and configure custom field groups.
 kt: 7565
 thumbnail: 334461.jpg
 feature: Schema